Traffic Calming Strategy

 Final Report

-The final report for this project will be presented to Council at the March 22, 2023 Council meeting.
-You can watch the meeting on the Town's YouTube channel.
+The final report for this project was presented to Council at the March 22, 2023 Council meeting and approved at the April 12, 2023 Council meeting.
+You can watch the meetings on the Town's YouTube channel.

 We know how much traffic safety affects the quality of life for Innisfil residents just like you—that's why we're developing a traffic calming strategy.
 The strategy will blend the best, proven techniques with new, forward-thinking technologies, allowing us to address the community's traffic calming safety needs.
 Staff are working with an external consultant (EXP Services) to gain insight, follow best practices, and create a focus for this project.
 But we also need to hear from the context experts, and that means our residents.